AqwamCreates/DataPredict/docs/API/Models/ConditionalGenerativeAdversarialNetwork.md

 * The number of neurons at the Generator's output layer must be equal to the number of neurons at the Discriminator's input layer.

+* It is recommended that the learning rate for the Generator is lower than the Discriminator.

 ## Constructors

 ### new()